jimbobbennett/MvvmCross.XSAddIn/README.md

+### THIS PROJECT IS DEPRECATED
+This project has been deprecated, and replaced by https://github.com/jimbobbennett/MvvmCross-Templates/.

 # Xamarin Studio add-in for MvvmCross solutions

 This installs project templates for creating MvvmCross solutions.
 This allows you to create a new native Xamarin project targetting iOS and Android using either Xamarin.iOS and Xamarin.Android, or using Xamarin.Forms.